ThorntonLab/ThorntonLab.github.io/src/pages/publications.md

 # Publications

 Names of Thornton lab members are in bold face.
-The names of students and postdocs from other labs are UCI labs are in italics
+The names of students and postdocs from other labs are UCI labs are in italics.

 ### 2022